17 Best Things to Do in Bellagio (Lake Como, Italy)

 10. Enjoy a gelato at Gelateria del Borgo

-After all the talk of food, you’ll surely need your gelato fix after your meal!
+After all that food talk, a gelato stop is pretty much mandatory.
 Because no trip to Italy is ever complete without ice cream, am I right?

 With an impressive selection of flavors (the pistachio and hazelnut are to die for) and reasonable price points, you may find yourself stopping by more than once if you’re staying in Bellagio for a few days.
 I know I did!